Navigation Menu+

 We used chick peas and lentils.

-Armed with tweezers, N & M set to work covering a template of a tiger’s face with the beans.
+To build up their fine motor skills, N & M were armed with tweezers and set to work covering a template of a tiger’s face with the beans.

 Using tweezers allowed them to practise their fine motor skills.
 My fine motor skill teaching point for them was to hold the tweezers with one hand so that the index finger was on one side and the thumb on the other with their other fingers gently curled into the palm.